owennewo/scratch-ts/README.md

  - npm to download dependencies and compile typescript to javascript
  - Visual Studio Code for IDE.
 It's lightweight yet has a decent typescript debugger.

+## timelines
+Here is some targets to keep me motivated
+ - v0.1 read only sprite script editor (i.e. displays scripts but can't edit) - March 16
+ - v0.2 working runtime with subset of primitives (e.g. no sound) - April 16
+ - v0.3 read write sprite script editor - May 16

+At v0.3 I'll formally reach out to scratch foundation to see if they want me to continue in a more official capacity.

+## Personal motivation
+My kids love scratch and I'd like to improve my client side skills.

+elp welcome.